 You have asked us to advise you with respect to the fairness, from a financial point of view, to the holders of common stock par value \$0.0001 per share (the "Common Stock"), of Cerulean Pharma Inc. ("Cerulean," or the "Company") of the Exchange Ratio set forth in the Stock Purchase Agreement, dated as of March 19, 2017 (the "Purchase Agreement"), among the Company, Daré Bioscience, Inc. ("Daré"), the holders of the outstanding common stock of Daré (the "Daré Stockholders") and the Stockholder Representative.
 The Purchase Agreement provides that, upon the terms and subject to the conditions set forth in the Purchase Agreement, each Daré Stockholder will sell to Cerulean and Cerulean will purchase from each Daré Stockholder all of the shares of common stock of Daré, par value \$0.0001 per share (the "Daré Common Stock"), owned by such Daré Stockholder.
 The consideration for the purchase of all of the Daré Common Stock will be shares of the Company's Common Stock (the "Cerulean Common Stock") equal to product of (a) the number of shares of Daré Common Stock held by such Daré Stockholder multiplied by (b) the Exchange Ratio.
 In addition, the Company has agreed to assume from Daré the Private Company Stock Options and Private Company Warrants.
-The Exchange Ratio is determined as set forth in the Purchase Agreement and, pursuant to the Purchase Agreement, the application of the Exchange Ratio may result in the issuance of Cerulean Common Stock to the Daré Stockholders and rights to purchase Cerulean Common Stock to the Daré Stockholders and rights to purchase Cerulean Common Stock to the Daré Stockholders and rights to purchase Cerulean Common Stock to the Daré Stockholders and rights to purchase Options of the Exchange Ratio and Private Company Warrants representing, in the aggregate, between 51% and 70% of the fully-diluted capitalization of the Company upon the closing of the transactions.
-The transactions contemplated by the Purchase Agreement, subject to adjustment based on the Net Cash of each of the Company an
+The Exchange Ratio is determined as set forth in the Purchase Agreement and, pursuant to the Purchase Agreement, the application of the Exchange Ratio may result in the issuance of Cerulean Common Stock to the Daré Stockholders and rights to purchase Cerulean Common Stock to the holders of Private Company Stock Options and Private Company Warrants representing, in the aggregate, between 51% and 70% of the fullydiluted capitalization of the Company upon the closing of the transactions contemplated by the Purchase Agreement, subject to adjustment based on the Net Cash of each of the Company and Daré at the time of the closing of the Transaction.
+The transactions contemplated by the Purchase Agreement shall be referred to herein as the "Transaction."
+Defined terms used herein but not otherwise defined are given the meaning set forth in the Purchase Agreement.